-Joined the Bank on 25 November 2018, Mr. Hajee has more than 29 years of banking and investment experience.
-Prior to joining the Bank, Suhail worked as Executive Director for Arqaam Capital in Dubai, also served as founding member and Chief Executive Officer of Instrata Capital and held a senior management positions at Bank of Bahrain and Kuwait in Bahrain and Dubai and serves as board member of a number of other firms.
+Joined the Bank on 25 November 2018, Mr. Hajee has more than 30 years of banking and investment experience.
+Prior to joining the Bank, Suhail worked as Executive Director for Arqaam Capital in Dubai, also served in senior management positions at Bank of Bahrain and Kuwait in Bahrain and Dubai and serves as board member of a number of other firms.